Athanaze/z_notes/README.md

 - Compute the stat on these samples
 - Use the second-evel statistics to estimate the variability or distribution of the first level bootstrap statistic

+# Boostrap Confidence Intervals

+## Percentile bootstrap CI

+Generate many bootstrap samples by resampling with replacement, compute the statistic for each sample.
+Sort these statistics and take percentiles to form the CI

+Assumes the bootstrap distribution approximates the true sampling distribution well.
+Works best when the statistic’s distribution is symmetric and not heavily biased.

+## Basic (or Normal) Bootstrap CI

+Compute the bootstrap statistics as in the percentile.
+Then we do the difference between the bootstrap statistic and the original sample statistic, and we use that to estimate the variability of the sampling distribution.

+Assumes the bootstrap differences approximate the true sampling error distribution.
+Better than percentile for biased statistics.

+## Studentized Boostrap CI

+ Accounts for both bias and variance by standardizing the bootstrap statistics.
+For each bootstrap sample, compute the statistic and its estimated standard error (e.g., via a second level of bootstrapping or another method)

+Assumes the t-statistics follow a distribution that approximates the true standardized sampling distribution.
+Requires reliable standard error estimates.

 TODO : series 7

 ##################################################